bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 2: 00:01:39

 It was delightful.
-You are here for the lightning summit.
+You are here for the Lightning summit.
-Let's talk about lighting.
+Let's talk about Lighting.
 Just sort of just get into it.

 Speaker 0: 00:01:46